What Temperature Is Too Cold to Put on a Roof?

 Synthetic rubber, or ethylene propylene diene terpolymer (EPDM), insulates a house.
 The rubber membrane roofing product creates energy-efficient homes.
 EPDM displays more sensitivity to sub-zero temperatures than asphalt shingles.

 For best results, manufacturers suggest temperatures of 45°F during installation.
-When temperatures drop below that mark, the EPDM adhesive does not work well.
+The EPDM adhesive does not work well when temperatures drop below that mark.
 This failure compromises the home’s insulation and heat regulation.

 5. Increased Danger